 “I also want to express my deep gratitude to Adrian Lovett for his many months of great leadership as interim CEO.
 In the past year, he has kept us driving towards our mission and he can be very proud of what his team has accomplished, including the successful campaign for The Global Fund, which will save eight million children’s lives.
-His leadership has been inspirational and ONE is a stronger organisation because of it.”
+His leadership has been inspirational and ONE is a stronger organization because of it.”

 Smith will bring an unparalleled expertise on development and democracy issues, and an extraordinary network of relationships across the African continent and around the world.
 In her most recent role, administrator of the U.S. Agency for International Development, Smith led a staff of more than 10,000 people working to end extreme poverty, foster sustained and inclusive economic growth, and promote resilient, democratic societies all over the world.

-Smith had previously served as special assistant to President Barack Obama and senior director for development and democracy at the National Security Council, and as special assistant to President Bill Clinton and senior director for African affairs at the National Security Council.
-Smith also founded the sustainable security program at the Center for American Progress, and co-founded the ENOUGH project and the Modernising Foreign Assistance Network.
+Smith had previously served as special assistant to President Obama and senior director for development and democracy at the National Security Council, and as special assistant to President Clinton and senior director for African affairs at the National Security Council.
+Smith also founded the sustainable security program at the Center for American Progress, and co-founded the ENOUGH project and the Modernizing Foreign Assistance Network.
 She also worked as a journalist and with NGOs in Africa for over 20 years.

 Smith takes charge of ONE at a critical time in the fight against extreme poverty.
-The world has cut extreme poverty by more than half since 1990, but there are still 767 million people living on less than $1.90 per day.
+The world has cut extreme poverty by more than half since 1990, but there are still 767 million people living on less than $2.48 CAN.
 The number of people suffering from chronic hunger has been halved, as well, but 3 million children still die from malnutrition each year.
 And the world is tantalizingly close to getting ahead of the AIDS epidemic, but AIDS-related illnesses are still the leading cause of death for women ages 15 to 44, globally.

 Smith will assume her new role at ONE in late March.